 Developers should store images in a registry, which acts as a library of images and is needed when deploying to production orchestrators.
-Docker maintains a public registry via Docker Hub; other vendors provide registries for different collections of images, including Azure Container Registry.
+Docker maintains a public registry via Docker Hub; other vendors provide registries for different collections of images.
 Alternatively, enterprises can have a private registry on-premises for their own Docker images.